geoelectric/ui_auto_best_practice/uiabp.md

 You might recognize this as a similar solution to "We do care, and want or need to supply the information, but it *might* vary" above.
 We essentially treat `PHOTO_COUNT` as if it were a test parameter, only we define it as a constant within the test function.

 And that's much clearer.
-The rules are enumerated at the top, the relationship between files and photos is clearly articulated, and if we ever decide the test should take a different number of photos or to parameterize it--common situations, both--it's an easy change.
+The assumptions are enumerated at the top, the relationship between files and photos is clearly articulated, and if we ever decide the test should take a different number of photos or to parameterize it--common situations, both--it's an easy change.

-We could remove `PHOTO_COUNT` and have:
+We might think `PHOTO_COUNT` is extraneous.
+We could remove it and have:

     EXPECTED_THUMBNAILS = 2
     EXPECTED_FILES = EXPECTED_THUMBNAILS * 2

 That would address the core issue with not documenting the relationship.
 But it's not quite accurate.
 Thumbnails correlate with files but they don't cause them.
-By introducing `PHOTO_COUNT` it's absolutely clear that these two things both depend on the same variable, but not each other.
-The test is accurately communicated.
+By introducing `PHOTO_COUNT` it's absolutely clear that these two things both depend on the same variable, the number of photos taken, but not on each other.
+The test is more accurately communicated.

-Finally, you might consider patterns around data-driven tests and try:
+Finally, we might consider patterns around data-driven tests and try:

     def test_take_photos(count, expected_thumbnails, expected_files):
         camera = Camera.launch()